Codecademy/docs/content/html/concepts/images/images.md

 Images make up most of the bandwidth for a standard webpage, and therefore can slow the speed of page loads.
 It is best to optimize the size of images as much as possible ahead of time.
 While there are a myriad of image formats available, only a few key formats are needed for most use cases:

-- `JPEG`: Best for minimizing image sizes at the cost of some graphical fidelity.
+- `JPEG`: Best for minimizing image sizes at the cost of some [graphical fidelity](https://en.wikipedia.org/wiki/Image_fidelity).
-- `PNG`: Best for images where graphical fidelity is of the upmost importance.
+- `PNG`: Best for images where graphical fidelity is important.
 - `SVG`: Best for vector images, such as simple symbols and shapes.

 There are also new image formats such as `AVIF` and `WebP` that are attempting to replace `JPEG`.
 While their browser support may currently be limited, their reductions in file sizes are significant.